Prairie Lea, Texas: Geography

 Prairie Lea is situated along State Highway 80 in southwestern Caldwell County, approximately six miles northwest of Luling and ten miles southwest of Lockhart near the San Marcos River.
 The nearest major city is Austin, located 44 miles to the north.
 San Marcos is located 20 miles northeast.

 Education

-The community's first school was organized in a log cabin in 1848 and was used for church services as well.
-A charter school called Prairie Lea Academy was established by a Masonic order in 1852 and then a school for girls called Prairie Lea Female Institute opened in 1860.
-It had a school in 1853 and another school was built by the Grange in 1878.
-Another school was established in 1890.
-A five-room school building was constructed in 1925.
-Higher enrollment caused the school to add five new classrooms the following year.
-By the 1940s, students in nearby Fentress and Stairtown attended the school.
-It was still the focus of community life in 1990 and was classified as a cooperative educational effort.
+The community's first school was organized in a log cabin in 1848.
+A Masonic order established two more schools in 1852 and 1860: the Prairie Lea Academy and the Prairie Lea Female Institute opened in 1860.
+Two additional schools were established: a National Grange of the Order of Patrons of Husbandry school in 1878.
+In 1890, the community only had one school.
+A five-room school building was constructed in 1925, and expanded in 1926.
+It began to accept students from Fentress and Stairtown by the 1940s.

 Today, Prairie Lea, including Fentress and Stairtown, are all served by the Prairie Lea Independent School District.
 There is only one campus, Prairie Lea School, and it serves students in grades Pre-kindergarten through twelfth.
 It is home to the Prairie Lea Indians.